My T-SQL Tuesday contribution for this month is about a PowerShell puzzle.

-So, this month’s T-SQL Tuesday invitation is from Matthew McGiffen.
-If on the T-SQL Tuesday logo, you can see he has invited us to do a post relating to puzzles.
+Because this month’s T-SQL Tuesday invitation is from Matthew McGiffen.
+If you click on the T-SQL Tuesday logo, you can see he has invited us to do a post relating to puzzles.

 Indeed, I could have just discussed one of my sessions here since it involves puzzles.
 However, instead I decided to invite all the SQL Server professionals who use Powershell to look at a Powershell puzzle I experienced recently.